 We are pleased to welcome the London Health Sciences Center to the Acute Care Enhanced Surveillance (ACES) system.
 They are the first of 11 hospitals in their network to complete technical integration.
-Together, these hospitals represent a significant contribution to provincial surveillance coverage, and we thank each of our new partners for their participation and
+Together, these hospitals represent a significant contribution to provincial surveillance coverage, and we thank each of our new partners for their participation and support.

 Application Developer, Jason Price worked in collaboration with the Environmental Health Division of KFL&A Public Health to create Know Before You Go.
 Know Before You Go is a application gives the public access to health inspection records for restaurants, public pools and spas and, personal service settings.
 The application officially launched October 05, 2015.

 Humber River Hospital is now live in ACES!
 With this addition, ACES now covers 15 acute care hospitals in Toronto.
 Together these hospitals add to the comprehensive public health surveillance for the City of Toronto and will be of great value to surveillance activities during the upcoming 2015 Pan/Parapan American Games.

 North York General Hospital is now live in ACES!
 With the addition of both the General Site and Branson Site of North York General Hospital, ACES now covers 14 acute care hospitals in Toronto.
 Together these hospitals add to the comprehensive public health surveillance for the City of Toronto and will be of great value to surveillance activities during the … Read More